GDSC-KIIT/C-tutorials/src/01-dev-env-linux.md

 # Setting up a Dev Environment in Linux

-> “Just sudo it :smile:” - Linux stan
+> “Just sudo it” - Linux stan

 **Outline**

-- Let's talk Text Editors
+- Choosing a Text Editor
 - The C Compiler

+## Choosing a Text Editor

+- gedit is the default te